 When you create a sink, Logging creates a new service account for the sink, called a unique writer identity.
 You cannot manage this service account directly as it is owned and managed by Stackdriver Logging.
 The service account is deleted if the sink gets deleted.

 Your export destination must permit this service account to write log entries.
 To set up this permission, follow these steps:

-Create the new sink in the GCP Console, the
+Create the new sink in the Cloud Console, the

 gcloud loggingcommand-line interface, or the Logging API.

 If you created your sink in the Cloud Console and you have Owner access to the destination, then Stackdriver Logging should have set up the necessary permissions on your behalf.
 If it did so, you are done.
 If not, continue.

 Obtain the sink's writer identity—an email address—from the new sink: